ethanp/wireless-http2-experiments/readme.md

 * Apple's iOS 9 contains a (private) implementation of HTTP/2 which is used automatically [__by which upgrade mechanism?__] when the server says it's available.
+* I found [some code](github.com/FGoessler/iOS-HTTP2-Test) that allows one to selectively choose which H-vrsn to use based on whether you use `NSURLConnection` (no H2) or `NSURLSession` (H2 in > iOS 9)
+* However that code is kind of overly-complicated, and I want to use `Alamofire` and `SwiftyJSON` instead.
+* So I'm going to start a new project, and leave it up to the _server_ to decide which protocol I should use, perhaps based on the specific URL path requested.
+* So I need a wrapper method `instrumentedGET(urlAndPort)`

 ## Data Collection
 ### DataServer